GovReady/compliancekbs/README.md

 A term is a phrase that appears in a document.
 It has the following attributes:

-`term`: The text as it appears in the document.
+`text`: The text *exactly* as it appears in the document.
+If the term appears slightly differently at different locations in the document, a separate term entry must be used.
+This text is also used as an identifier to refer to this term in term references (see below) both in the same document and in other documents.
+Therefore if the term `text` is ever changed, it must also be changed in *all* other places it occurs in a term reference in this and any other documents that refer to this term.

 `page`: The primary page on which it appears in the document (e.g. where it is defined, if applicable).